Simple

 Object

-When working with JSon data, then this allows to use the JsonPath language for example to extract data from the message body (in JSon format).
+When working with JSon data, then this allows using the JsonPath language, for example, to extract data from the message body (in JSon format).
 This requires having camel-jsonpath JAR on the classpath.
-For input you can choose header:key, exchangeProperty:key or variable:key to use as input for the JSon payload instead of the message body.
+For input, you can choose header:key, exchangeProperty:key or variable:key to use as input for the JSon payload instead of the message body.

 jq(exp)